The English word dates back to the late 19th century and was borrowed from two sources:

 Good question.
-No one is really sure exactly why, though we know that the cause of dyslexia is in the way the brain processes words and language.
-Luckily, for most readers, the specific sounds of language can easily be moved around and played with.
+No one is really sure exactly why, though we know that the cause of dyslexia lies in the way the brain processes words and language.
+Luckily, for most readers, the unique sounds of language can easily be distinguished and manipulated.

 In short, the phonemic sounds are 'sticky' for dyslexics.
 They seem to comprehend words as whole entities, almost like an object that can't be broken down into parts.
 This is part of the reason that dyslexics will confuse one word for another just by the way it looks.